 People in ‘mixed’ couple relationships and ‘mixed’ families may try to understand who they are in relation to others in their families and also in the wider society.
 Negotiations can be much more difficult for some mixed couples and families than for others.

-Case study: Everton (Black Caribbean man) and Aisha (Bangladeshi woman) have been together for 13 years and have two primary school age children.
+Case study: Everton (Black Caribbean man) and Aisha (Bangladeshi woman) have been together for 13 years and have two primary school-age children.
 They do not view their ‘mixed’ relationship as a problem.
 However, their marriage has created problems for Aisha with her immediate and extended family, and more generally within her South Asian community.
-As a consequence, Aisha decided to reject her family, their culture and religion, and has chosen not to teach her children about these matters.
+As a consequence, Aisha decided to reject her family, their culture and religion and has chosen not to teach her children about these matters.
 Instead, she has chosen to adopt her husband’s ethnic identity and his family’s cultural practices as the values to pass on to her children.
 [Goulbourne et al 2010.]

-As this case study demonstrates, sense of identity and belonging for people in ‘mixed’ couple relationships can be influenced by their experience of rejection and disapproval from their families and the wider society.
+As this case study demonstrates, a sense of identity and belonging for people in ‘mixed’ couple relationships can be influenced by their experience of rejection and disapproval from their families and the wider society.
 You can read more about this in the focus article on disapproval and rejection.

 ‘Mixed’ couples’ own sense of identity and their previous experiences may also influence how they bring up their children.
-Couples bringing up ‘mixed’ children understand difference in their families and try to give their children a sense of belonging and identity in a variety of ways.
+Couples bringing up ‘mixed’ children understand the difference in their families and try to give their children a sense of belonging and identity in a variety of ways.

 - Some parents may feel that their children should be aware of their ‘mixed’ backgrounds, and embrace and share in the opportunities that these bring.